Good Debt vs. Bad Debt

 Some of your debt might be considered an investment.
 You’re probably thinking, “How can anything as bad as debt be considered an investment!”
-If you took on the debt to purchase something that will increase in value and can contribute to your overall financial health, then it’s very possible that debt is a good one.
+If you took on the debt to purchase something that will increase in value and can contribute to your overall financial health, then it’s possible that debt is a good one.

 For example, a home purchase can be considered to be a good debt.
 Since homes usually appreciate in value, the mortgage loan you take out to pay for the home is an investment.
 Another example of a good debt is a student loan taken out to finance a college education.
 Earning a college degree usually means that you’ll make more money over your lifetime.

 When you use debt to finance things that can be consumed, you're taking on bad debt.
 This is the kind of debt that creates an unhealthy financial situation.

 Credit card debt is often considered bad debt because of the nature of items that credit cards are used to purchase.
 You should never use debt to purchase everyday items like clothes or food.
 If you use a credit card for these types of purchases, it should be intentional, e.g. for better financial management or to earn rewards, You should pay the balance in full each month.

 Even debt used to finance a vacation is bad debt.
 Even though it might help you feel better and be more productive once you return, a vacation does not appreciate in value.
 Don’t use debt to pay for a vacation and especially don’t use it to pay for a vacation you can’t afford.